 - What is the Greenway management plan?

-- How do I have a community or sporting event on the new Greenway fields?
+- How do I have a special event or rent space on the Greenway fields?

 - Where are the flashing safety beacons on the Greenway?

 A greenway is a linear park or open area that encourages recreation and active transportation, typically through bike and pedestrian paths.

 The Lafitte Corridor consists of the Lafitte Greenway open space and the neighborhoods located within approximately one-quarter mile of the Greenway's footprint.
 These neighborhoods include portions of the French Quarter, Tremé, Bayou St. John, and Mid-City.

 The $9.1 million in funding has been secured by the City largely from federal Disaster Community Development Block Grant (D-CDBG) money from HUD as well as $87,000 that Friends of Lafitte Corridor raised, thanks to the Recreational Trails Program.